MiscellaneousStuff/tlol-py/README.md

 game playing, deep learning datasets and provides a library to build a deep learning agent which can play League of Legends.

+This module is currently updated to patch `11.23`.

 ## About

 Disclaimer: This project is not affiliated with Riot Games in any way.